lfe/lfe/doc/src/lfe_guide.7.md

 useful to have both make and match macros, but be careful with names.

-A macro is function of two arguments which is a called with a list of the arguments to the macro call and the current macro environment.
+A macro is function of two arguments which is a called with a list of the arguments to the macro call and the current macro environment with name `$ENV`.
 It can be either a lambda or a match-lambda.
 The basic forms for defining macros are:

 ```
 (define-macro name meta-data lambda|match-lambda)